weblinc/linc/README.md

 API
 ====

 `Linc.add( name, [ options ], fn )` Adds a widget with string `name`, optional options `object`, and run function `fn`.
-Widgets can be scoped by adding period separated namespaces in the name, ex:
+Widgets can be scoped by adding period separated namespaces in the name.
+Returns the module.
   * `validation.signup` Add the validation widget to the signup namespace
   * `validation.signup.signin` Add the validation widget to both signup and signin namespaces

-`Linc.run([ options ])` Executes all functions that are unscoped, and takes an optional options object to call specific namespaces, pass in a context, or execute all stored functions (options detailed below).
+`Linc.run( name, [ options ])` Executes all functions that are unscoped, and takes an optional options object to call specific namespaces, pass in a context, or execute all stored functions (options detailed below).

+`Linc.get( name )` Retrieves a module with `name` -- can be a name along with a namespace, like `widgetName.scope`, which will return the `widgetName` module in the `scope` namespace.

 Widget Options
 ====